grpc/proposal/A55-xds-stateful-session-affinity.md

 ## Implementation

-The design will be implemented in gRPC C++, Java and Go - in that order.
+The design will be implemented in gRPC C++, Java and Go.
 Wrapped languages should be able to use the feature provided they can do cookie management in their client code.